Ramgithj/sfia2/README.md

 Stretch goals for this project include:

-- Include the Kubernetes Cluster for production in your Terraform
+- Use Terraformt to configure the Kubernetes Cluster for production
-- Use Ansible to configure the Test VM's environment
+- Use Terraform and Ansible to configure the Test VM
 - Run Integration Tests, as well as Unit Tests

 Completing the stretch goals should yield an infrastructure diagram similar to the following: